anthonyjclark/adabot/README.md

 - General version: `source /opt/ros/{version}/setup.{bash|zsh}`
 - What I use: `source /opt/ros/kinetic/setup.zsh`

+To have this command run whenever you start your shell you can run the following command (you only need to do this once):

+`echo "source /opt/ros/kinetic/setup.zsh" >> ~/.zshrc`

 ## Initial Workspace Setup from the adabot Repository

 In general it is a good idea to keep your workspace separate from your git repository (based on "ROS Best Practices").
 The main reason to do this is if you'd like to use a cloned package in multiple workspaces.
 Thus, a good series of commands for getting started on adabot are: